Installation¶

 Pynite can be installed via pip (Python’s default package installer).
 Run the following command from the command line interface:

-$ pip install PyniteFEA
+$ pip install PyniteFEA[all]

 Be sure to install PyniteFEA rather than Pynite.
 The second one is a different package that has nothing to do with finite element analysis.
+The [all] in the line above is only needed if you want to use Pynite’s built in visualization and reporting features.
+For a lighter-weight installation you can omit [all].

 For engineers who may be new to python, the $ symbol in the line above represents any directory in your system that pip is accessible from.
 If you checked the box to place python on your system PATH during installation (recommended) you can run pip from any directory (see image below).
 Otherwise it’s sitting in the Scripts folder in the directory where Python was installed, and you’ll need to either add it to your system PATH or navigate to that directory via the console and run the pip command above.